mkdrmash/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #7.
 Winning is only half of it.
 Having fun is the other half
 #8.
 Arrays are not pointers
 #9. strcpy
+#10.
+Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers
+#11.
+Don't hate the hacker, hate the code